zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 First, execute your Fabric script.

-Once the execution completes, open your browser, and access your EC2 instance via `http://<ip address of your EC2 instance>/polls/`.
+Once the execution completes, open your local browser, and access your EC2 instance via `http://<ip address of your EC2 instance>/polls/`.
 The web page displays the message of `Hello, world.`

 ### Checkpoint 3: Cleanup (0.5 mark)